LorenzoLeonardini/Badger-Engine/README.md

 <div align="center"><img src="http://lorenzoleonardini.altervista.org/engine.gif"></div>

-## License
+## Licence
 You are free to:
-  - modify this Engine and use it for a personal project
+  - modify this Engine and use it for a personal, private project
   - use this Engine without any modification for a public non-commercial project
   - study the code for a learn scope